Daniel Zeichner

-Daniel Stephen Zeichner (born 9 November 1956) is a British politician who has served as the Member of Parliament (MP) for Cambridge since 2015.
-A member of the Labour Party, he defeated Liberal Democrat Julian Huppert before retaining his seat in the 2017 and 2019 general elections.
-Prior to his parliamentary career, Zeichner was a councillor for eight years.
+Daniel Stephen Zeichner (born 9 November 1956) is a British Labour Party politician who has served as Member of Parliament (MP) for Cambridge since 2015.
+He served as Minister of State for Food Security and Rural Affairs from 2024 to 2025.

-Early life
+Early life and career

-Daniel Zeichner was born in Beckenham in 1956.
-His father was an Austrian political refugee whose family fled Vienna in 1938: His mother was the descendant of agricultural workers from Cambridgeshire.
+Daniel Zeichner was born on 9 November 1956 in Beckenham.
+His father was an Austrian political refugee whose family fled Vienna in 1938, and his mother was the descendant of agricultural workers from Cambridgeshire.
 As a teenager, Zeichner was a middle-distance runner.

 He attended Trinity School of John Whitgift, a former grammar school, turned private school.

-In 1976, Zeichner enrolled at the University of Cambridge to read history at King's College.
+After school, Zeichner went to the University of Cambridge, studying history at King's College.
 He joined the Labour Party in 1979.

 Zeichner's first job after graduation was as a trainee computer programmer, working for Cambridgeshire County Council at the register office next to Shire Hall on Castle Hill, Cambridge.
 He later worked in IT for a number of companies, including Norwich Union in Norfolk, Philips in East Chesterton and Perkins Engines in Peterborough.

 In 1992 Zeichner was hired by Norwich South MP John Garrett, working as press officer and parliamentary assistant for Garrett between 1992 and 1997.
 He subsequently worked for Garrett's successor, Charles Clarke, until 1999.
-In 2002 Zeichner began working for the public sector trade union UNISON as a political officer, a post he held until he was elected as MP for Cambridge in 2015.
+In 2002 Zeichner began working for the public sector trade union UNISON as a political officer, a post he held until he was elected to Parliament.